 Waste levy areas and levy rates

-The waste levy applies in the Metropolitan Levy Area (MLA) and Regional Levy Area (RLA), which comprise the Sydney metropolitan area, the Illawarra and Hunter regions, the central and north coast local government areas to the Queensland border, as well as the Blue Mountains, Wingecarribee and Wollondilly local government areas.
+The waste levy applies in the Metropolitan Levy Area (MLA) and Regional Levy Area (RLA), which comprise the Sydney metropolitan area, the Illawarra and Hunter regions, the Central and North Coast regions up to the Queensland border, as well as the Blue Mountains, Wingecarribee and Wollondilly local government areas.

 The waste levy also applies to waste from the MLA or RLA that is received in any other area of NSW.